Meet the Animals

 Rupert & Neil

-Rupert & Neil were part of a group of 14 guinea pigs abandoned in a box in a local park.
+Rupert & Neil were part of a group of 14 guinea pigs abandoned in a box in a local park in early 2024.
 All of the guinea pigs were emaciated and suffering from scurvy (vitamin C deficiency).
 Rupert was covered in bite wound from the other males.
 His right eye was missing and the eye socket was severely infected.
 They both have permanent dental issues and require ongoing specialized care.

 -